 For Immediate Release

-(Washington, D.C. – February 3, 2016) The International Dairy Foods Association is now accepting applications for the 12th annual Dairy Industry Safety Recognition Awards, a program that honors facilities for outstanding worker safety performance.
-Because health and safety experts believe that monitoring both leading and lagging indicators is crucial to an effective worker safety system, IDFA has gathered information on leading indicators since 2013.
+(Washington, D.C. – January 25, 2017) The International Dairy Foods Association is now accepting applications for the 13th annual Dairy Industry Safety Recognition Awards, a program that honors facilities and trucking operations for outstanding worker safety performance.
+Because health and safety experts believe that an effective worker safety program involves use of both leading and lagging indicators, IDFA has expanded its application to include both indicators as part of the award criteria.

 Examples of leading indicators include:

 - Number of safety and health hazards identified;

 - Decreased time for hazard abatement;